Payday: The Heist

 Payday: The Heist is a cooperative first-person shooter game developed by Overkill Software and published by Sony Online Entertainment.
 The game was released for the PlayStation 3 in North America on 18 October 2011, and in Europe on 2 November.
 It was released then for Windows on 20 October.
+It is the first game in the Payday series.

 Payday: The Heist runs on the Diesel game engine.
 The game contains seven different missions (including the free No Mercy downloadable content (DLC) released on 25 July 2012), with each mission containing random elements which alter the gameplay in subtle ways with the aim of enhancing replayability.
 The Wolf Pack DLC was released on PlayStation 3 and PC in August 2012.
 This DLC added two heists, (in total making the mission amount nine) additional weapons, increased level cap, and a player upgrade tree.

 Gameplay

 In Payday: The Heist, players use a variety of firearms to complete objectives (usually centered around stealing a certain object, person, or a particular amount of money).
 The game plays from the first person perspective, but offers a few twists on the standard FPS formula.
 Killing civilians is punished, instead players may take a limited number as hostages.
 Should any player get taken into custody (after taking enough damage and not being "revived" in time, or getting downed too many times) during the heist, one of their teammates may release a hostage, allowing a trade to take place which allows a single player to be released.
 While playing the levels, players will notice a lot of variation in a single level, as there are often a large number of random events programmed in.
 An example of this is the location of the bank manager in First World Bank.

 The game focuses on four robbers (Dallas, Hoxton, Chains, and Wolf) who team up.
 Their first heist took place at the First World Bank, where they entered a vault by using thermite hidden on the inside of a photocopier and stole a large amount of money.